 What is the best time to do Everest Base Camp Trek?

-The best time to do Everest Base Camp Trek is April-June and September-Mid November.
+The best time to do Everest Base Camp Trek is April-June and September-Mid-November.

 Where is Hillary Museum located?

-Hillary Museum is located in Namche Bazar.
+Hillary Museum is a very important aspect of Everest Base Camp Trek and is located in Namche Bazar.

 Who summited Mt.
 Everest for the first time?